webplatform/docs/guides/html_lists/index.md

 {{Guide
 |Content=== Introduction ==

-Lists are used to group related pieces of information together, so they are clearly associated with each other and easy to read.
+Lists are used to group together related pieces of information, so they are clearly associated with each other and easy to read.
 In modern web development lists are workhorse elements, frequently used for navigation as well as general content.

 Lists are good from a structural point of view as they help create a well-structured, more accessible, easy-to-maintain document.
-They are also useful for a purely practical reason — they give you extra elements to attach CSS styles to, for a whole variety of styling (we'll get on to CSS later in the course.)

-Once you know how to use HTML lists properly, you will probably discover that you use them all the time.
-There is a lot of content on the web that should have been placed into a list, but was just thrown into a generic element with some line break tags.
-It’s a lazy practice that causes far more problems than it solves — so don’t do it!
-You should always create semantically correct lists to help people read your websites.
-It is a better practice for everyone, not least yourself when you need to maintain your sites later on.
+They are also useful because they provide specialized elements to which you can attach CSS styles.
+Finally, semantically correct lists help visitors read your web site, and they simplify maintenance when your pages need to be updated.

 == The three list types ==